blasvicco/TinyBoss/README.md

 # TinyBoss
-This is a Computer Vs Computer game implemented on C++ (Xcode) using Object Oriented programming, SDL/OpenGL and net (Artificial Neural Network).
+This is a Computer Vs Computer game implemented on C++ (Xcode) using Object Oriented programming, SDL/OpenGL and net (Artificial Neural Network) with genetic algorithm.
 The game is about 2 different organism that try to survive in an environment that you can configure.

 ##### Online video: